The Author of ‘Cat Person’ Wants Her New Book to Make You Uncomfortable

 It’s hard to think of a writer more saddled with the weight of expectation than Kristen Roupenian.
 Last year, her New Yorker short story “Cat Person” went viral — an extreme rarity for fiction — becoming the second most-read story on the magazine’s website that year, after Ronan Farrow’s Harvey Weinstein investigation.
 The story, about a sexual encounter between a woman named Margot and a man named Robert, became a cultural lightning rod.
 People related to the perceptiveness with which Roupenian explored the messiness of contemporary dating culture; “Cat Person,” along with a non-fiction account of an anonymous woman’s unpleasant sexual encounter with Aziz Ansari that was published around the same time, helped expand the shifting boundaries of the #MeToo conversation.
 As I wrote at the time, amid the glut of think-pieces surrounding Roupenian’s story: “In our current #MeToo moment — when women’s messy and uncomfortable sexual experiences are increasingly taken seriously — it provides a vivid account of the sorts of ‘bad’ sexual encounters that don’t rise to the level of harassment or assault, but still merit closer examination.”

-Roupenian’s first book, a short-story collection titled You Know You Want This, comes out January 15, and it proves definitively that she is no one-hit wonder.
+Roupenian’s first book, a short-story collection titled You Know You Want This, out January 15, proves that she has more to say.
 The collection of 12 short stories, titled You Know You Want This, were mostly written before “Cat Person” came out, though two new pieces were added afterward.
 While some of the stories, particularly “Good Guy,” the book’s longest story, about a dirtbag named Ted whose identity is wrapped up in women thinking he’s a nice guy, evoke “Cat Person” and its #MeToo-adjacent themes, others delve into fantasy and dystopia and body horror.
 The collection is difficult to sum up, but much of it is concerned with the power dynamics between men and women and how these play out in sexual relationships, although they often elide any simple feminist reading; The women in the book are as twisted, power-hungry, and driven by desire as the men are.

 We called up Roupenian, who plans next to work on an HBO adaptation of the collection as well as a new novel, to ask about the response to “Cat Person,” and the discomfort she wants readers to draw from the dark fables of You Know You Want This.